stlpublicradio/weather-newsrooms-nicar25/README.md

   <img width="445" alt="Screenshot 2024-03-06 at 9 40 45 PM" src="https://github.com/jkeefe/nicar2024-weather/assets/312347/6db8365f-30be-4a49-9c31-5b3fa28e2068">
   <img width="589" alt="Screenshot 2024-03-06 at 9 40 54 PM" src="https://github.com/jkeefe/nicar2024-weather/assets/312347/5b535489-b742-43d5-8e8f-ea57a2533ece">

+- It'll take a few seconds to start.
-- Click the "warnings" label next to the yellow dot to watch it in action.
+- Click the "warnings" label next to the yellow dot to watch it work.

 Did the message appear in your Slack workspace?
 Did the bot throw an error?

+If things aren't working, raise your hand.
+Also you can explore the "Troubleshooting" section below.

-Also, if there's geodata, you'll get that, too!
+Note that if the warning has geodata, you'll get that, too!

 ### Run the action every 10 minutes